Anthony Courage

-Anthony Courage (22 October 1875 – 27 February 1944) was a decorated soldier in the British Army who served in the 15th The King's Hussars in India, South Africa and the First World War.
+Anthony Courage (22 October 1875 – 27 February 1944) was a British Army officer who served in the 15th The King's Hussars in India, South Africa and the First World War.

 Early life

 Courage was born on 22 October 1875 in The Red House, Leatherhead, Surrey, the son of Henry Courage of Gravenhurst House, Bolney, Sussex, and his wife Julia Harriet Knyvett.
 He was educated at Rugby School, followed by Royal Military College, Sandhurst.